buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="essays" slug="economy-of-gifts_geoff" %}
 - Thanissaro Bhikkhu explains the relationship between the monastic sangha and the laity in brief.

+{% include content_blurb.html category="canon" slug="iti107" %}
+- The Buddha summarizes this ideal relationship between the monastics and the laity.

 {% include content_blurb.html category="articles" slug="we-love-our-nuns_mrozik" %}
 - A paper on how the flourishing of the monastic community affects everyone around them.